jobial-io/sclap/README.md

 ```

-This way you override or customize all aspects of the command line description if needed.
+This way you can override or customize any aspects of the underlying command line description if needed.